-The Business major of the AIM Program is focused on equipping the student for management roles in both profit and nonprofit organizations.
+The Business major is focused on equipping the student for management roles in both profit and non-profit organizations.
+The inclusion of a core of Bible/Christian Worldview classes ensures that this education is morally and ethically grounded.
 There are three concentrations within the Business major: Business Management, Healthcare Management and Logistics Management.